AdobeDocs/experience-manager-cloud-manager.en/help/using/setting-up-project.md

 In many cases, the same code is deployed to multiple AEM environments.
 Where possible, Cloud Manager will avoid rebuilding the code base when it detects that the same git commit is used in multiple full-stack pipeline executions.

 When an execution is started, the current HEAD commit for the branch pipeline is extracted.
 The commit hash is visible in the UI and via the API.
 When the build step completes successfully, the resulting artifacts are stored based on that commit hash and may be reused in subsequent pipeline executions.

+Packages are reused across pipelines if they are in the same program.
+When looking for packages that can be reused, AEM disregards branches and reuses artifacts across branches.

 When a reuse occurs, the build and code quality steps are effectively replaced with the results from the original execution.
 The log file for the build step will list the artifacts and the execution information which was used to build them originally.

 The following is an example of such log output.